InfiniteFederation/InfiniteFederation.github.io/_tmp/Behavioral.md

 # Behavioral & Hiring Manager Round — Study Doc
-### Salesforce · Software Engineering Architect · VP (CEO-1) hiring manager

 Consolidated question bank, model answers, and your flagship project deep-dive.
 Use with the main and Salesforce-specific prep guides.

 ---

 ## How to pitch this round (VP at CEO-1)

-She's busy and strategic.
-Behind every question she's answering five things: *Can I put this person in front of my leadership/customers?
+CEO/CTO are busy and strategic.
+Behind every question she's answering five things:
+* Can I put this person in front of my leadership/customers?
 Will they raise the bar?
 Are they self-aware?
 Do they connect engineering to the business?
 Do they live the values — Trust first?*

 **Altitude control is the meta-skill:** lead with the outcome and the decision, stay at the "why" level, zoom into technical depth only when pulled there.
 Keep stories to ~90 seconds, then stop and let her drive.
 Say "I" for your decisions, "we" for context.
 Reframe internal users as **"customers."** Own failures flatly.
 No bad-mouthing JPM.